 It didn’t make any sense.
 In spite of the three times Jesus predicted His upcoming death and resurrection, all the disciples heard was death.

 Jesus was going to be killed—and this grieved them greatly.
-Rising from the dead just didn’t sink in.
-But, while the disciples didn’t get it, Jesus did.
-At this time, crucifixion was common place.
-He knew what He would face – and at Gethsemane He was terrified.
-The Bible says that in the moments leading up to His arrest, His anxiety and fear were so great that His sweat was like drops of blood.
-Jesus even asked His Father for another way to remove this mountain.
-But, “not my will but yours,” He prayed.
+Rising from the dead didn’t sink in.
+But what the disciples didn’t understand, Jesus did.
+At this time, crucifixion was commonplace.
+Jesus knew what He would face – and at Gethsemane, He was terrified.
+The Bible says that in the moments leading up to His arrest, Jesus’ anxiety and fear were so great that His sweat was like drops of blood.
+Jesus even asked His Father to remove this mountain – yet, “not my will but yours,” He prayed.

 What kind of mountains are you facing today?
-Is it a prolonged illness?
-A broken relationship?
-A problem at work that seems so insurmountable that you can’t see a way out?
+Is it fear of a pandemic?
+A prolonged illness?
+Is it a broken relationship?
+A problem at work that appears insurmountable, and you don’t see a way out?

-Jesus tells us that if we’ll have faith, just a little bit of faith, we can see those mountains move.
-We can face any challenge in this life because nothing is impossible with God.
-We can face incredible difficulties and through the power of God, we can ultimately triumph in the end – even when the mountains don’t move.
+We can boldly face any challenge in this life because nothing is impossible with God.
+Because when we have the power of God on our side, we know that the most incredibly difficult times can ultimately end in triumph – even when the mountains don’t move.